Why Soft Skills Matter When Hiring a Software Developer

 Use questionnaires to determine a type of personality.

-For example, the Myers-Briggs test is frequently used while selecting candidates.
-The test result will give you a brief description of the person, and an idea of his abilities, including his communication skills.
+For example, the Myers-Briggs test is frequently used to select candidates.
+The test result will give you a brief description of the person and an idea of his abilities, including his communication skills.

 Interpersonal Skills